 The Lower Mississippi River Habitat Partnership includes over 20 agencies and organizations that have been working together to solve these problems.
 Each year a proposal is submitted to LSOHC that identifies specific projects that represent immediate opportunities for habitat protection, enhancement or restoration along the Mississippi River corridor.
-For the fiscal year 2012 appropriation, two parcels totaling 180 acres in the Lower Zumbro River floodplain, and one 358 acre parcel in the Lower Root River will be targeted for acquisition and protection of forests and wetlands.
-These are high priority sites that will connect to existing state owned lands.
-Cost estimates are pre-appraisal and each acquisition is contingent upon landowner acceptance of offers based on final appraisals.
-Funding is sufficient for the top two priority parcels (Lower Zumbro River), and if cost share is available remaining LSOHC funding would be allocated toward the third parcel (Lower Root River).
+For the fiscal year 2012 proposal, acquisition and protection of floodplain forest and wetland will be completed on one parcel totaling 100 acres along the Lower Zumbro River, and one parcel totaling 358 acres near the Lower Root River.
+These are high priority sites that will connect to existing state owned lands, and will supplement habitat protection and enhancement of Root River parcels acquired through permanent conservation easements as part of the recently funded Natural Resource Conservation Service Upper Mississippi River Basin Initiative.